 FOHO has a series of extracurricular programs that are offered to the children, based on availability of funding and collaboration with local professions.
 All extracurricular activities are designed to encourage creative exploration, gain exposure to entrepreneurship, build critical life skills, and raise self-esteem.

-Activities include but are not limited to the following:
+Activities and Projects include but are not limited to the following:

 |Arts & Crafts: Drawing, Painting, Collaging Cartooning and misc. crafts.

 |Fashion Club: Knitting, Sewing, Macramé and Fashion Design (TBD*)

 |Board Games: Chess, Monopoly, Checkers, Backgammon, Dominos, etc.